-- (b) the manner of notifying such pests and diseases to the Secretary. - (2) A person who knows of or suspects the occurrence of a notifiable pest or disease in the Cook Islands shall as soon as reasonably practicable notify the Secretary in the manner declared under subsection (1), unless the person reasonably believes that the Director has already been notified of the occurrence. - (3) A person who fails to comply with subsection (3) commits an offence. - (4) The master of a vessel or captain of an aircraft in the Cook Islands who knows of or suspects the occurrence of a notifiable pest or disease on board the vessel or aircraft shall - (a) as soon as reasonably practicable notify the Secretary in the manner declared under subsection (1); and - (b) take such action in relation to the vessel or aircraft as is directed by the Director or a biosecurity officer. - (5) A master or captain who fails to comply with subsection (5) (a) or (b) commits an offence. - (6) The Director shall record all occurrences of notifiable diseases which are notified under this section or which otherwise come to the notice of the Director in a biosecurity register. - 68.
-Beneficial organisms and biocontrol agents (1) The Secretary may in writing approve the release of beneficial organisms or biocontrol agents that he considers necessary or appropriate for the control or eradication of a particular pest or disease in the Cook islands. - (2) An approval under subsection (1) shall identify - (a) the organism or agent; - (b) the pest or disease which it is intended to control; - (c) the area where it may be released; - (d) the period during which it may be released; - (e) the person or persons who may release it; and - (f) any conditions subject to which the approval is granted. - (3) No liability attaches to the Secretary, Director or any public officer in respect of the release of organisms or biocontrol agents in accordance with this section, except on proof of negligence or malice. - (4) The Director shall keep a biosecurity register of - - (a) the names of any beneficial organisms or biological agents released under this section; and - (b) the place of and extent of release of such organisms and agents. - (5) In this section, "beneficial organism" and "biocontrol agent" mean a natural enemy, antagonist or competitor of a pest or disease, and any other self-replicating biotic entity used for pest and disease control.
+- (2) An order under this section - - (a) must be published as required by section 104(1); and - (b) does not take effect until published in the Gazette. - (3) A person who knows of or suspects the occurrence of a notifiable pest or disease in Solomon Islands must as soon as reasonably practicable notify the Director in the manner declared under subsection (1), unless the person reasonably believes that the Director has already been notified of the occurrence. - (4) A person who fails to comply with subsection (3) commits an offence. - (5) The master of a vessel or captain of an aircraft in Solomon Islands who knows of or suspects the occurrence of a notifiable pest or disease on board the vessel or aircraft must - - (a) as soon as reasonably practicable notify the 'Director in the manner declared under subsection (1); and - (b) take such action in relation to the vessel or aircraft as is directed by the Director or a biosecurity officer. - (6) A master or captain who fails to comply with subsection (5)(a) or (b) commits an offence. - (7) The Director must record in the biosecurity register all occurrences of notifiable diseases that are notified under this section or that otherwise come to the notice of the Director. - 68.
+(1) The Minister may in writing authorise the release of beneficial organisms or biocontrol agents that are necessary or appropriate for the control or eradication of a particular pest or disease in Solomon Islands. - (2) Before authorising a release under subsection (1), the Minister must obtain the advice of the Director as to the biosecurity risk posed by the release and consult as appropriate the officers or authorities responsible for agriculture, fisheries, environment and natural resources. - (3) An authorisation under subsection (1) must identify - - (a) the organism or agent; - (b) the pest or disease which it is intended to control; - (c) the area where it may be released; - (d) the period during which it may be released; - (e) the person or persons who may release it; and - (f) any conditions subject to which the approval is granted. - (4) No liability attaches to the Minister, the Director or any public officer in respect of the release of organisms or biocontrol agents in accordance with this section, except on proof of negligence or malice. - (5) The Director must record in the biosecurity register - - (a) the names of any beneficial organisms or biological agents released under this section; and - (b) the place of and extent of release of such organisms and agents.